Carrier Strike Group 7: Historical sketch 1944–2004

 Soviet Tupolev Tu-95 Bear D aircraft on 29 July.
 An encounter exercise was held with the USS New Jersey Surface Action Group on 1 August and then Carrier Air Wing Nine participated in COPE CANINE 85-02, a Hawaiian air defence exercise, on 2–3 August.
 USS Pintado then practiced anti-submarine warfare with the group on 3–4 August.

 On 9–10 August an ENCOUNTEREX/INCHOPEX was held with USS Constellation (CV-64) (Battle Group Delta) as they returned from a Western Pacific deployment.
 On each of these days, Kitty Hawk was monitored by a pair of Soviet Tu-95 aircraft.
 Kitty Hawk came under the operational control of the U.S. Seventh Fleet on 12 August and transited the Bashi Channel five days later.
 The ship the operated briefly in the South China Sea.

 During 1986, Kitty Hawk was under the group's control from January to 28 June 1986, and then was transferred to Cruiser-Destroyer Group 5 for later work ups, which included READIEX 87–1.
 In 1987, the group controlled Kitty Hawk, which was in the process of shifting to the Atlantic Fleet, and USS Constellation (CV-64).
-In 1990–91, the group saw action during the First Gulf War, and later made several Middle East deployments in which its aircraft took part in Operation Southern Watch.
+In 1990–91, the group saw action during the First Gulf War.
+Rear Admiral R.J.
+Zlatoper commanded the group from the carrier Ranger.
+Later, the group made several Middle East deployments, taking part in Operation Southern Watch.

 Rear Admiral Thomas A. Mercer commanded the group (aboard Ranger, Midway, and Nimitz) before becoming Commander, Naval Forces Philippines.
 From the summer of 1992, the guided-missile cruisers Long Beach, Halsey, Reeves, Fox, and Truxtun; Destroyer Squadron 23; Carrier Air Wing Nine; and the carrier Nimitz were assigned as permanent units of the group.
 However the group did not deploy again until 1993.